 Support, understanding, empathy, education, hope, and healing can all be found at Courage Reins.
-Sage O’Brien, our full time mental and behavioral health therapist, is both a licensed clinical social worker (LCSW) and a substance use disorder counselor (SUDC).
+Kaylee Smith, our mental and behavioral health therapist, is a licensed associate clinical mental health counselor (ACMHC).

 There’s a special bond between horses and humans — a relationship and understanding that has to be experienced to be fully understood.
 It’s this unique, gentle connection that makes horsemanship a leading form of animal-enhanced therapeutic healing.

 Leave your problems at the gate and experience the calming effect of connecting with a horse.
-We take the therapist out of the equation.
-Instead, highly trained volunteers and our experienced, loving horses help clients set and meet personal goals aimed at improving life quality.
+We have highly trained equine instructors that partner with our experienced, loving horses to help clients set and meet personal goals aimed at improving life quality.